IntelPython/composability_bench/README.md

 # Composability Benchmarks
-Show effects of over-subscription and ways to fix that
+Show effects of oversubscription and ways to fix that

 ## Installation
-Install TBB and SMP modules for Python in order to evaluate benefits of composable multithreading
+Install TBB and SMP modules for Python in order to evaluate composable multithreading:
 ```
 conda install -c intel tbb4py smp
 ```
-Alternatively, run `set_python_envs.sh` to set up environment with components of Intel Distribution for Python
+If not sure how to do this, just run `set_python_envs.sh` to set up conda environment with all the necessary components of Intel Distribution for Python.

 ## Running
 Effects are visible on big enough machine with 32 and more cores.